-Beginning in 2004, hazardous liquid pipeline operators have been required to submit performance measure reports covering their pipeline infrastructure and their Integrity Management programs.
-PHMSA uses data from these reports—due on June 15th for the previous calendar year—to monitor and report on industry progress in meeting the requirements of the Liquid IM Rule, to prioritize operators for future agency inspections, and to respond to inquiries about PHMSA’s oversight program.
-For a basic overview of the progress being made under the Liquid IM Rule, please refer to the Quick Facts below.
+Beginning in 2004, hazardous liquid pipeline operators have been required to submit performance measure reports for pipeline infrastructure covered by Integrity Management (IM) programs.
+PHMSA uses data from these reports, which are due on June 15th for the previous calendar year, to monitor and report on industry progress in meeting the requirements of the hazardous liquid pipeline integrity management (HL IM) regulations, to prioritize operators for future PHMSA inspections, and to respond to inquiries about PHMSA’s oversight program.

 Accidents are releases of hazardous liquid or carbon dioxide from a pipeline that results in one or more of the following consequences: a death or personal injury necessitating in-patient hospitalization; estimated property damage of more than $50,000; a release of 5 gallons or more of hazardous liquid or carbon dioxide (or 5 barrels or more resulting from most types of maintenance activity); or, an explosion or fire not intentionally set by the operator.

 Immediate Repair - More specifically defined in 49 CFR 195.452 (h)(4) (i), these repairs are deemed important enough to require a temporary reduction in operating pressure or shutdown of the pipeline until such time as the urgent repair is completed.

 180-day Condition Repair - More specifically defined in 49 CFR 195.452 (h)(4) (iii), these repairs are deemed less urgent than either Immediate Condition Repairs or 60-day Condition Repairs, but still must be completed within 180 days.